imteekay/machine-learning-research/courses/introduction-to-machine-learning/multilayer-perceptron/README.md

-# Multilayer Perceptron Concepts
+# Multilayer Perceptron

 In logistic regression, the predictive model does a multiplication of each feature with parameters, sum all together with a constant value (bias) and use this result as the input for the sigmoid function to have the probability outcome.

-In an extended logistic regression, the predictive model does this same process K times.
+In the multilayer perceptron, the predictive model does this same process K times.

 ![Extented regression model](./images/extented-regression-model.png)